-- Regardless of the method of collection our end aim is for students to have their data tabulated with the data from a single person or object in a single row.
+- Provide time for students to collect and record their data, according to their plan.
+Regardless of the method of collection our end aim is for students to have their data tabulated with the data from a single person or object in a single row.

-- Students with teacher support get their data into a google or excel spreadsheet.
+- Provide modelling and support for students as they enter their data into a spreadsheet.
 This should be tabulated with the variables across the top and the data listed in rows below, the table in the example about vehicle make and colour shows the structure.
+Consider the following:

 - If data is in an online questionnaire, give the students only the data pertaining to their investigative questions

 - For paper questionnaires the data should be collected into a spreadsheet for their questions only

 - If a paper copy of a table was used this should be transferred into a spreadsheet